Updated July 26, 2023

-Central Bank of every country is responsible to keep a check and have certain measures of control on inflation and money circulation in the industry.
+The Central Bank of every country is responsible for keeping a check and having certain control measures on inflation and money circulation in the industry.
 The central bank uses factors like CRR vs SLR to keep it under a tap.

 CRR is the abbreviated version of the Cash Reserve Ratio.
 It is the mandatory ratio that must be retained with the central bank of the country.
 It is compulsory for each bank to maintain a specific percentage of their net demand and the time liabilities as cash balance with the RBI (Reserve Bank of India).

-The factors of inflation and growth rate of a country are highly influenced by these tow ratios.
-Both Cash Reserve Ratio and Statutory Liquidity Ratio are financial tools that reduce the bank’s lending capacity and manages money flow in the market.
+These two ratios highly influence the factors of inflation and a country’s growth rate.
+Both Cash Reserve Ratio and Statutory Liquidity Ratio are financial tools that reduce the bank’s lending capacity and manage money flow in the market.

 CRR – Cash Reserve Ratio

-- The banks are not permitted to use this amount with the Central Bank for an economic and commercial purpose.
+- The banks are not permitted to use this amount with the Central Bank for economic and commercial purposes.

-- It is the mode of maintaining liquidity in the economy and the flow of money.
+- It is the mode of maintaining economic liquidity and the flow of money.

 SLR – Statutory Liquidity Ratio

-- The percentage of Net Time and Demand Liabilities kept by the bank in the form of liquid assets.
+- The percentage of Net Time and Demand Liabilities the bank keeps in the form of liquid assets.

-- A unique way of sustainable stability by putting a cap on the customer’s credit facility.
+- A unique way of sustainable stability is by putting a cap on the customer’s credit facility.